 - Traceability requirement: a data handler must conduct an identity check and information source check when receiving personal information from a third party, and keep a record of the checks, and (subject to certain exceptions) keep a record of disclosures of personal information to third parties, although the former APPI requires that a data handler must comply with the prohibition on obtaining personal information from a third party by fraudulent means. - Use of encrypted anonymous data: through clarification of the definition of 'personal information' and defining 'encrypted anonymous information', use of such encrypted anonymous information will be liberalised and accelerate use of big data. - Transferring personal data overseas: the former APPI had no rules specifically addressing the transferring of personal data to a foreign country, though domestic transfer restrictions were generally treated as applying.
-The amended APPI allows disclosure of personal data to a third party in a foreign country without the data subject's consent under an 'opt-out' provision (which the amended APPI requires to be filed with and reviewed by the Personal Information Protection Commission in advance) or a 'joint use' provision, but only if it is to a transferee in a country on a list to be issued by the Personal Information Protection Commission (effectively countries with sophisticated data protection regimes) or to a transferee satisfying criteria to be issued by the Personal Information Protection Commission, although the list of countries has not been published.
+The amended APPI allows disclosure of personal data to a third party in a foreign country without the data subject's consent under an 'opt-out' provision (which the amended APPI requires to be filed with and reviewed by the

+Personal Information Protection Commission in advance) or a 'joint use' provision, but only if it is to a transferee in a country on a list to be issued by the PPC (effectively countries with sophisticated data protection regimes) or to a transferee satisfying criteria to be issued by the PPC, although the list of countries has not been published.

-The PPC has been discussing with the European Commission in order to establish a framework on the APPI to ensure the smooth and mutual transfer of personal data between Japan and the European Union.
-With the expected enforcement of the General Data Protection Regulation (GDPR) on 25 May 2018, the PPC has begun to guide and support businesses that have connections with European countries.
-The PPC has been trying to obtain a decision of an 'adequate level' of protection from the European Commission and the APPI guidelines could be amended in order to protect privacy and personal data even more.
+The PPC has discussed with the European Commission to establish a framework on the APPI to ensure the smooth and mutual transfer of personal data between Japan and the European Union.
+With the enforcement of the General Data Protection Regulation (GDPR) on 25 May 2018, the PPC has begun to guide and support businesses that have connections with European countries.
+The PPC obtained a decision of an 'adequate level' of protection from the European Commission.
+On 17 July 2018, the EU and Japan agreed to recognise each other's data protection regimes as providing adequate provisions for the protection of personal information.
+This resulted in a new regime of frictionless transfers of personal information between Japan and the EU on 23 January 2019, creating what the EU Commission described as 'the world's largest area of safe transfers of data based on a high level of protection for personal data'.
+The PPC has issued supplementary rules to the APPI to give effect to the adequacy decision.